Skip to content

 Content validity asks whether the 54 sub-checks cover all essential aspects of the domain.
 Established through three research waves, 23 angles, 150+ sources, with documentation of what was included, excluded, and why.

 Construct validity asks whether the six dimensions represent the right underlying constructs.
 The agent commerce pipeline provides the theoretical basis.
-PCA on real distributions (v1.1) will test statistical independence across dimensions.
+PCA on 3,598 real scan distributions confirms that no pair of dimensions is redundant (no pair correlates above 0.85), supporting the six-dimension structure.

 Expert-derived weights for v1.0, following a four-pillar justification:

 Google Lighthouse started with expert weights and evolved to empirical calibration.
 The HDI did the same over three decades.
 MSCI reviews its expert-committee weights annually.
-The progression from expert to empirically calibrated is a sign of methodological maturity, not a weakness. v1.1 will derive empirical weights from real scan distributions.
+Weight sensitivity analysis confirms v1.0 weights are robust: all ±5% perturbations produce ρ > 0.96, and equal weights yield ρ = 0.997.
+Empirical recalibration remains a future option as scan data grows.

 Methodology updates follow financial index provider practice: